 ASK: How do you think Naomi, Ruth, and Orpah felt?
 Sad, lonely, confused, worried.

-Naomi was deeply sad.
-I don't blame her.
+Naomi was very sad.
 She had lost her husband and her two sons.
 How awful.
 But she had not lost God.
-God had not forgotten about Naomi and He still had a plan for her family.
+God had not forgotten about Naomi.
+He still had a plan for her family.